 Greenbank Mill is home to lovely herb and vegetable gardens.
 The produce from our gardens is used for dyeing fabrics with period correct dye stuffs, food preparation, etc. Our gardens are open for viewing during regular visiting hours.
 We also offer dyeing workshops with natural herbs.
 Volunteers welcome!

 See our water system and a re-creation of the milling process that revolutionized the milling industry by Oliver Evans.
 Learn the integral part that this Delaware mill played in the history of the industrial revolution, a major turning point in our nation's economic progress.

+Be part of our barn restoration project!
 Our barn reflects the seasonal changes of an early 19th century barn and currently houses heritage livestock in the form of merino and Leicester Longwool sheep.
 Accompanied by a miller's house, the barn is a wonderfully interactive museum space.

 You can help preserve the site of US patent number 3 : Donate now.